Title: A STUDY ON THE EFFECT OF BED-TIME BRUSHING ON THE ORAL BACTERIAL COUNTS USING QUANTITATIVE PCR METHOD

 My hypothesis is that about 50% decrease in the bacterial count will be observed upon bedtime brushing.

 10 volunteers were asked to eat candy at night and go to bed with and without brushing the teeth.

 A quantitative Polymerase Chain Reaction (qPCR) analysis was done to measure the bacterial count in the morning saliva after eating a sweet in the previous night and going to bed with and without brushing teeth.

 The results showed that upon brushing on an average there was 61% decrease in bacterial growth in 90% of the volunteers.
-Though many studies show brushing decreases oral bacterial count, this is a unique study which does analysis in the morning saliva following bed-time brushing.
+Though many studies show brushing decreases oral bacterial count, this is a unique study that does analysis of morning saliva following bed-time brushing.

 The objective of this study is to give awareness about the importance of bedtime brushing quality on oral hygiene to prevent many deadly diseases and enjoy good health.

 Reference: Steven Jaksha, "The Role of a Toothbrush in Tooth Brushing, Intra-oral Bacteria."
 AAOSH.
 N.p., n.d.
 April 20, 2011.